johnalison/obsidian-notes/Journal/15 October 2024 Tuesday.md

 Doing Act153 forms:
 - Your application **(e-Clearance ID: 000009634401)** has been successfully submitted!
-- Still need to do the FBI clearances
+- FBI clearances done will do fingerprints 10/24 2:30